-Cleanses and Breaks Down Wastes
+Water Cleans and Breaks Down Wastes

 Without water the earth and our bodies would be unable to break down wastes.

 Water is a key component of birth—the reproductive cycle of all animals mimicking the life-spawning ocean.
 In mammals, sperm are carried by water to impregnate the egg.
 Once impregnated, all nutrients in a female's body that a baby will need are carried by water (amniotic fluid) to the womb, before leftovers are distributed to the mother.
 Babies are born with a gush of water and are immediately fed with water that is nutrient rich.
 Birds produce eggs that are mostly water mixed with nutrients for the growing life inside.

 Without water there would be no reproduction, hence continuation of life as we know it.

-Provides a Home
+Water Provides a Home